About the Emerging League Program

 - $125 application fee, or $50 for applicants originating from and living in countries listed among the 60 poorest by the IMF.
 Fee is due at the time of submission.
 If accepted, ELPs are responsible for $125 in annual dues, ($75 for those originating from and living in countries listed among the 60 poorest by the IMF) which are payable by May 31 of each year.

-The 2019 Emerging League Application Cycle is not CLOSED.Please check back early 2020 for information on the next cycle.
+The Emerging League Application is closed for 2020, please check back early next year for the 2021 dates.
+Thank you!